FirmaChain/firmachain/docs/general-guides/ledger/usage-on-firmachain-cli.md

 firmachaind keys add <key_name> --recover --coin-type 7777777 --ledger
 ```

 Once you complete the steps above, an address will appear on the screen of your connected Ledger Nano S/X. By clicking on the button on the right, you can check your wallet information.
-Finally, approve by simultaneously clicking on the two buttons located on the top of your ledger.
+Finally, approve by simultaneously clicking on the two buttons located on the top of your Ledger.

 ![](<../../.gitbook/assets/image (8).png>)